Buying guide

 £99

-At £99 the HomeFitnessCode is the cheapest way to get any incline at all.
+At £99 the HomeFitnessCode is a rock-bottom, bare-bones way to get some incline.
 You get a 7% manual incline and a quick 4.9 mph top speed, and at 14.2 kg it is easy to move.
 The 100 cm deck is the shortest here, so taller users should check their stride, and the build is thinner than the pricier options.
-As a cheap way to find out whether incline walking suits you, not much undercuts it.
+It costs a little more than the CITYSPORTS above, so it earns its place only if you want the faster 4.9 mph top speed or the slightly steeper 7% grade; otherwise the CITYSPORTS is the better budget buy.

 Which incline walking pad should you buy?